Chainedster/CityLife/README.md

 <br />If you go to Projects at the top-bar you can view our plans!
 <br /><hr>

 <br />If you want to support CityLife we would appreciate it!
-All donations go to covering the cost of running and maintaining the server!
+All donations go to covering the cost of running and maintaining the server! ❤
+<br /><hr>
 <br />Official Discord: https://discord.gg/CLRP